kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 }

 type MaintenanceStatus struct {
-    // DrainTargets specifies which pods on this node are currently being targeted for evacuation.
+    // DrainTargets specifies which pods on this node are currently being targeted for eviction.
-    // Once evacuation of the Default PodType finishes, DaemonSet PodType entries appear.
+    // Once eviction of the Default PodType finishes, DaemonSet PodType entries appear.
-    // Once the evacuation of DaemonSet PodType finishes, Static PodType entries appear.
+    // Once the eviction of DaemonSet PodType finishes, Static PodType entries appear.
     // The PodPriority for these entries is increased over time according to the .spec.DrainPlan
-    // as the lower-priority pods finish evacuation.
+    // as the lower-priority pods finish eviction.
     // The next entry in the .spec.DrainPlan is selected once all the nodes have reached their
     // DrainTargets.
     // If there are multiple NodeMaintenances for a node, the least powerful DrainTargets among